 Last updated 19 hours ago

 Federal and state regulators came down hard on a Connecticut hedge fund yesterday, accusing it of overvaluing its portfolio to overcharge investors by tens of millions of dollars.

-Southridge Capital Management and CEO Stephen Hicks cooked up a bogus value for their funds' largest holding based almost entirely on the company's acquisition of two companies controlled by Hicks, the Securities and Exchange Commission and Connecticut Banking Commissioner alleged.
-Southridge and Hicks also lied to investors about the firm's strategy.
+Southridge Capital Management and CEO Stephen Hicks cooked up a bogus value for their funds' largest holding, Fonix Corp., based almost entirely on the speech recognition company's 2004 acquisition of two companies controlled by Hicks, the Securities and Exchange Commission and Connecticut Banking Commissioner Howard Pitkin alleged.

 Aug 4 2014 | 7:42am ET

 By now, U.S. and international subscribers have received their home or office delivery of the special 500th issue of Futures magazine.
 You can too!—a very special offer follows.
 The issue is the largest in years—filled with the best trading strategies and stories from 43 years of being the primary publication for commodity, stock, options and forex traders.
 Read more…